Michael Duca

 Michael Gerard Duca (born June 5, 1952) is an American prelate of the Roman Catholic Church who has been serving as bishop of the Diocese of Baton Rouge in Louisiana since his installation on August 24, 2018.
 He previously served as the bishop of the Diocese of Shreveport in Louisiana from 2008 to 2018.

 Biography

 Early life

 Michael Duca was born on June 5, 1952, in Dallas, Texas.
-He attended elementary and secondary school in Dallas and graduated from Bishop Lynch High School in 1970.
-He attended Holy Trinity Seminary in Irving, Texas, from 1970 to 1978, receiving a Bachelor of Psychology degree.
-He also obtained a Master of Divinity degree in theology from the University of Dallas.
+He attended elementary school in Dallas and graduated from Bishop Lynch High School in Dallas in 1970.
+Duca attended Holy Trinity Seminary in Irving, Texas, from 1970 to 1978.